y4izus/cv-game/README.md

 # WELCOME TO YAIZA'S CV GAME

-Next CV generation is comming, talent hidden is waiting to be found.
+Next CV generation is comming... talent hidden is waiting to be found.

 You have a challenge: discover all the pieces of the CV